 GiveWell's research model is designed to find the best charities, not just the well-intentioned or "reputable" ones.
 This distinguishes us from other charity evaluators, and leads to a fundamentally different approach.

 Verifying a charity's legal status, structure, and accounting can be done using public information and standard formulas; but it doesn't help you figure out who's best at helping people.
-Rather than generating standard metrics for every charity from UNICEF to Wikipedia, we work with one cause and region at a time, studying the context, the relevant research, and and - most importantly - the charities.
+Rather than generating standard metrics for every charity from UNICEF to Wikipedia, we work with one cause and region at a time, studying the context, the relevant research, and - most importantly - the charities.

 This is a far more intensive and expensive approach, but we believe it is the only way to get good results - not just good efforts.